nelson-lang/nelson-gitbook/markdown/en/handle/ismethod.md

 ## Description

-<b>ismethod</b>returns a logical 1 if the argument is a valid handle with method name and a logical 0 otherwise.
+        ismethod returns a logical 1 if the argument is a valid handle with method name and a logical 0 otherwise.

 ## See also